devetry/skills-front-end/studios/flicklist/4/README.md

 ### 1. Add A second argument to the `discoverMovies` function.

 In the `discoverMovies` function, we now want to specify keywords in our request.
-Before we can do that, we need to accept another argument so that the caller of the function can decide what those keywords are.
-Add a second argument called `keywords` in the function declaration.
+Before we can do that, we need to accept an argument so that the caller of the function can decide what those keywords are.
+Add an argument called `keywords` in the function declaration.

 ### 2. Include Keywords in Discover Request